National Fire Protection Association: Cooking fires 3 times as likely on Thanksgiving

 WICHITA, Kan.
 (KSNW) – It is the main staple and most commonly thought of Thanksgiving entree, but it could also destroy your house.

-Captain Jose Ocadiz of the Wichita Fire Department says, “Make sure it is outdoor use, you have it on level ground, you are at least ten feet away from the house, and the turkey is completely thawed out.”
+“Make sure it is outdoor use, you have it on level ground, you are at least 10 feet away from the house, and the turkey is completely thawed out,” said Captain Jose Ocadiz, Wichita Fire Department.

 The fire department also recommends having a fire extinguisher nearby.